techbrett/OfficeDocs-SkypeForBusiness/Teams/facilitator-teams.md

 You can then assign the policy to your entire tenant or to a select group of users.
 Follow the instructions at [Add or modify app availability for users](/microsoftteams/app-centric-management#add-or-modify-app-availability-for-users) to assign the policy to users using app-centric management.

-### 3. Turn on Loop experiences in Teams for meeting AI notes
+### 3. Turn on Loop experiences in Teams for meeting AI-generated notes

-Loop experiences in Teams need to be turned on in order for Copilot to generate notes in Teams meetings.
+Loop experiences in Teams need to be turned on in order for AI to generate notes in Teams meetings.

 To turn on Loop experiences in Teams, follow the instructions at [Settings management for Loop functionality in Teams](/microsoft-365/loop/loop-components-configuration#settings-management-for-loop-functionality-in-teams).